Aravind-Krishnadeva/Solar_BLE_Tensiometer/README.md

 # STM32 SOLAR GRANULAR MATRIX SOIL SENSOR

 A Tensiometer is a device which measures soil water tension, unlike many soil sensors that only measures amount of water content in the soil.
 They measure soil water tension in units of negitive pressure, also known as 'tension', measured in terms of Kpas ( Kilo Pascals) or cbars (Centibars).
 As plants extract moisture from the soil pores, water content starts getting dried up, which increases the soil tension.
 Soil tension is measured by a hand held data logger that can be connected to tensiometer.

-This project is a low cost implementation of a datalogger that is used to measure soil moisture in terms of SWT (Soil water tension).
-The project is planned in terms of 4 different versions.
-Even though the circuit can be used for different soil sensors in general, it is more targeted towards Granular Watermark Sensors 200L

-# Version 1
-Single Soil moisture Datalogger using 555 Timer circuit

-# Version 2
-Multiple Soil moisture Datalogger using 555 timers and Multiplexers

-# Version 3
-Wireless sensing using BLE (BLE Soil moisture sensor)

-# Version 4
-Solar powered BLE Soil moisture sensor
+In this project, a solar powered soil sensor is developed, which is used to power our system.
+The solar module is used to drive an ultra low power PMIC, which charges a Li Po battery.
+The system is powered by the Li Po battery, which provides uninterrupted power to the system, even during night time.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------